Evaluating an Idea

 - Marketing is more than just an advertising campaign; it should result in revenue for your business.
 Understanding the different ways to promote your product or service can help you make the right choice for your business.

-- Depending on the type of message you want to communicate to your customers, print media offers different options, including: brochures, business cards, newspaper ads and magazines.
+- Depending on the type of message you want to communicate with your customers, print media offers different options, including brochures, business cards, newspaper ads and magazines.